The jumpsuit from Cha Coud becomes Sashiko embroidered overall

 The sashiko inspiration

 Sashiko embroidery is a Japanese embroidery technique.
-It is very old and its primary purpose was to make clothes last as long as possible while minimizing the use of thread, which also had to be conserved due to its cost.
+It is very old and was originally used to make clothes last as long as possible while minimizing thread use, which also had to be conserved due to its cost.

-At the time, embroidery patterns were therefore designed to be economical with thread!
-With the industrialization of Japan and thus the decrease in the price of raw materials, Sashiko embroidery became more decorative and creative.
-Women then enjoyed creating patterns decorating their children’s and husbands’ clothes!
+At the time, embroidery patterns were designed to be economical with thread!
+With Japan’s industrialization and the resulting drop in raw material prices, Sashiko embroidery became more decorative and creative.
+Women then enjoyed creating patterns to decorate their children’s and husbands’ clothes!

-Originally, Sashiko embroidery was done on dark work clothes; that's why in its traditional expression, it is embroidered on blue, indigo, gray fabric...
-This obviously inspired me since I wanted to create an indigo blue denim jumpsuit...
+Originally, Sashiko embroidery was done on dark work clothes; so in its traditional form, it is embroidered on blue, indigo, gray toile...
+This obviously inspired me since I wanted to create a jumpsuit in indigo blue denim...

 I still had to find the pattern... which didn’t take long because I was lucky enough to visit the Takashi Murakami exhibition in Kyoto.
 His favorite pattern is mostly large smiling flowers.